Jonathan2251/lbd/source/llvmstructure.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a new backend, there are some files in <<llvm root dir>> need to be
 modified.
-The added information include both the ID and name of machine and
+The added information include both the ID and name of machine, and
 relocation records.
 Chapter "ELF Support" include the relocation records
 introduction.
 The following files are modified to add Cpu0 backend as follows,